 Southwest Rapid Rewards Premier Credit Card Review: More Details

 The Southwest Rapid Rewards Premier card makes it easy to rack up rewards in the popular and versatile Southwest Rapid Rewards airline loyalty program.
 There is a $99 annual fee, but this fee is more than made up for by the initial bonus points you earn when you sign up and meet a minimum spending requirement.

 Keep reading to find out everything about the Southwest Premier Card, the best ways to redeem your rewards and how to apply.

 Good sign-up bonus

-The Southwest Rapid Rewards Premier card offers a solid sign-up bonus, especially for an airline card: You’ll earn 40,000 points for signing up for the card and spending $1,000 in the first three months.
+The Southwest Rapid Rewards Premier card offers a solid sign-up bonus, especially for an airline card: You’ll earn 50,000 points for signing up for the card and spending $2,000 in the first three months.
 Plus, you can earn an additional 30,000 points for spending $10,000 in your first nine months.
 While the full spend threshold might be difficult to reach for moderate spenders, the bonus has incredible potential value.

 Also note that the Southwest Premier card offers an annual bonus that can make keeping the card and paying an annual fee well worth it.
 This bonus is worth 6,000 points each year (worth around $96 in airfare, by our valuations), and you receive it on your card member anniversary.

 The Southwest Premier card offers an earning structure that is easy to understand.
 From Dec.
 1, 2020, through March 31, 2021, you’ll earn 5 points per dollar on up to $2,000 in Southwest purchases per month.
 After that, you’ll earn 2 points per dollar on Southwest Airlines purchases plus purchases made with their hotel and rental car partners.
 You also earn 1 point per dollar on everything else you buy.